brendanberg/progrock/README.md

 # Prog Rock

-Prog Rock is a rock programmer that implants artificial memories in chunks of silicon.
-Specifically, it burns ROM images into 28C64 EEPROMs.
+Prog Rock is a rock programmer that implants artificial memories in silicon wafers.
+Specifically, it burns binary ROM images into 28C64 EEPROMs.

 The tool consists of an Arduino sketch that defines the peripheral side of an EEPROM programmer as well as a Python command-line tool to upload and